neuropsychology/ComplexSpan/README.md

 1. Download and open the experiment in Psychopy: source("https://github.com/neuropsychology/ComplexSpan/blob/master/psychopy/task.psyexp")
 2. Click on the green button to begin the task
 3. Enter participant number and session number
-4. Run task (instruct participants not to press "Enter" at any point during the task unless required, as the experiment would quit if so)
+4. Run task
+- Instruct participants not to press "Enter" at any point during the task unless required, as the experiment would quit if so
 5. Task outputs 3 files: a csv file, a text document, and a psydat file

 ### Preprocess the data